oktadev/jhipster-microservices-example/TUTORIAL.md

 8. Run `minikube service blog` to view the blog application.
 You should be able to login and add blogs, entries, and products.

-// I'm seeing a lot of list styles in this post that don't read like you, and aren't punctuated the way you typically punctuate lists.
-Is any of this post copy-pasted from elsewhere?

 To remove all deployed containers, run the following command:

     kubectl delete deployment --all